Pennar Group bags orders worth Rs 311 crore

-For Immediate ReleasePennar Group, a leading value-added engineering products and solutions company announced that it has bagged orders worth Rs 311 crores during the month of April 2019 across its various business verticals.
-The Group's flagship company Pennar Industries Limited (PIL) received multiple orders aggregating Rs 173 crore across its business verticals.
-The orders received were from Integrated Coach Factory, Rail Coach Factory and Universal Engineering for railway products; Emerson, Endurance, Wabco, Ashok Leyland, Yamaha for industrial components; Sterling & Wilson, Hammon and Thermax for CRFS products; IFB, L G Balakrishnan and Wahi Sons for CRSS products and various customers from the automobile industry for tubes.
+Pennar Group, a value-added engineering products and solutions company, Monday said it won orders worth Rs 311 crore in April across various business verticals.

+"The group's flagship company Pennar Industries Ltd (PIL) received multiple orders aggregating Rs 173 crore across its business verticals," the company said in a statement.

+The orders received were from Integrated Coach Factory, Rail Coach Factory and Universal Engineering for railway products; Emerson, Endurance, Wabco, Ashok Leyland, Yamaha for industrial components besides from Sterling & Wilson, Hammon and Thermax, IFB, L G Balakrishnan and Wahi Sons for various products.

+Pennar Engineered Building Systems (PEBS Pennar) received orders aggregating Rs 138 crore, the statement said adding, the new orders received by PEBS Pennar were for warehouses and manufacturing facilities from customers such as Natco, MRF and Cyient.

+Commenting on the recent wins, K M Sunil, Vice President - Corporate Strategy, Pennar Industries, said, "We are happy to report a steady increase in order inflow from our long-standing existing customers as well as new customers.
+While the demand for Pennar's value-added engineering products continue to remain robust, the demand for the Pre Engineered Buildings, in particular, has improved significantly, as reflected by repeat orders from our existing customers."

 (This story has not been edited by Business Standard staff and is auto-generated from a syndicated feed.)